 Quick eye anatomy lesson.
 The front part of your eye is called the cornea.
-That’s the transparent area of the eye that covers the sclera (the white part), iris (the colored part that controls the pupil), and pupil (the round, black part that changes shape according to how much light your eye is exposed to).
+That’s the central transparent area of the eye that covers the iris and pupil and is attached to the sclera or the white part of the eye.
+The sclera is covered by a thin transparent membrane called the conjunctiva.
+The iris is the colored part that controls the pupil, and pupil is the round, black part that changes shape according to how much light your eye is exposed to.

-Behind the cornea is the center part of your eye, which is filled with something called vitreous gel.
+Behind the cornea and iris, there is the center cavity of your eye, which is filled with something called vitreous gel.
 Go beyond that to the back of the eye and there’s the retina, a thin layer of light-sensitive nerve tissue.
-It plays a big role in sight: Light enters the retina from the front of your eye, the retina changes it to electrical impulses and passes those along to the optic nerve, which in turn sends the impulses to your brain, and: Ta-da!
+It plays a big role in sight: Light reaches the retina from the front of your eye, the retina changes it to electrical impulses and passes those along to the optic nerve, which in turn sends the impulses to your brain, and: Ta-da!
 You can see.

 OK, let’s zero in on the retina for a minute.
 Inside here, there is a small, central area called the macula.
 The macula is responsible for “central” vision—the stuff you see when you look directly in front of you, like when you’re reading a book—as well as seeing fine detail and color.